noev-il/Tableau-Energy-Consumption-Dashboard/README.md

    + Pie Graph for each year (From 1965 to 2022* present for the data set)

 Sheet 4 - Line Graph of Energy Consumption + Fossil Fuels vs. Renewable Energy + Tickers every 10 to 5 years

+Sheet 5 - Top 5 Countries by GDP + Each with timeline of energy consumption ##